worldline/easydoc/docs/index.md

 Yes, plenty !
 But i'll enrich it latter ^_^

-- all markdown files at the same level.
+- all markdown files at the same level, in the same folder.
 No sub-folders.
+- assets (page.tpl, search.tpl, style.css, images) must be in the __assets_ folder inside the document root.
+- no page templating (mustache) in plain html file.
-- to appear in the page index, files must have the .mkd extension.
+- markdown files must have the .md extension.

 ---
   have fun !